rrousselGit/nested/README.md

 That's not very ideal.

 There's where `nested` propose a solution.
-Using `nested`, it is possible to flatten thhe previous tree into:
+Using `nested`, it is possible to flatten the previous tree into:

 ```dart
 Nested(